Skip to main content

 2. Income level.
 Personal Income Tax Certificate

-This certificate only applies to natural persons.
+This certificate is only applicable to natural persons.

 3. Certificate of Economic Activities